NOAA-19: Damage during manufacture

 On 6 September 2003 at 15:28 UTC, the satellite was badly damaged while being worked on at the Lockheed Martin Space Systems factory in Sunnyvale, California.
 The spacecraft fell to the floor as it reached 13° of tilt while being rotated.
 The satellite fell as a team was turning it from a vertical to a horizontal position.
 A NASA inquiry into the mishap determined that it was caused by a lack of procedural discipline throughout the facility.
 While the turn-over cart used during the procedure was in storage, a technician removed twenty-four bolts securing an adapter plate to it without documenting the action.
 The team subsequently using the cart to turn the satellite failed to check the bolts, as specified in the procedure, before attempting to move the satellite.
 Repairs to the satellite cost US$135 million.
 Lockheed Martin agreed to forfeit all profit from the project to help pay for repair costs; they later took a US$30 million charge relating to the incident.
 The remainder of the repair costs were paid by the United States government.

 Replacement

 The NOAA series was scheduled to be replaced by a next-generation NPOESS series before that project was cancelled.
 Instead Suomi NPP was launched in 2011 as a bridge to the Joint Polar Satellite System (JPSS).
 The first JPSS satellite was launched in 2017.

+End of Mission

+In April 2025, NOAA announced that they would suspend POES data - data from NOAA-15 and NOAA-19 - on June 16, 2025 and decommission NOAA-19 on August 18, 2025.

+On August 9th NOAA-19 encountered a battery failure and was decommissioned early on August 13th at 16:55 UTC NOAA will not deorbit the satellite.
+Instead, it has been left in orbit and put into a safe electrical state, with the transmitters shut down.